ibm-cloud-docs/cloud-databases/reference-key-protect.md

   }'
 ```

-If you provision a deployment through the CLI or API, the key protect key needs to be identified by its full CRN, not just its ID.
+The Key Protect key needs to be identified by its full CRN, not just its ID.
 A key protect CRN is in the format `crn:v1:<...>:key:<id>`.
 {: .tip}

 ## Key Rotation